 5. Will Alexa Work with a Nest Thermostat?

-6. Will My Nest Thermostat Function Without Wi-Fi?
+6. Can a Nest Thermostat Function Without Wi-Fi?

 7. Can You Lock a Nest Thermostat?

-When family members can't stop bickering over temperatures, Nest can help you bring a little order back to your household.
+If different members of your family can't agree on the ideal temperature, Nest can help you bring a little order back to your household.

 To lock a Nest:

-• Select the Settings icon, scroll to the bottom and find Lock.
+• Tap the Settings icon, scroll to the bottom and find Lock.

-• Enter a 4-digit pin number you can remember, and then enter it twice.
+• Enter a 4-digit pin number you can remember, and keep in mind this has to be entered twice.

-• To lock your Nest in Heat or Cool mode, fine-tune your maximum and minimum temperature range and then tap Lock at the bottom of the screen.
+• If locking in Heat or Cool mode, fine-tune your maximum and minimum temperature range before tapping Lock at the bottom of the screen.

-When you're ready to unlock the Nest, open the settings and choose Unlock.
-After you've entered the 4-digit pin, your device will be unlocked.
+To unlock a Nest, open the settings and choose Unlock.
+As soon as you've provided your 4-digit pin, the Nest will be unlocked.

 8. Adjusting a Nest Thermostat from a Phone

-You can control the Nest through your Google Home app, which is accessible on your phone or other smart device, including a computer.
+You can control the Nest through your Google Home app, which is accessible on your phone or desktop computer.
 Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

 Before you can make adjustments for a Nest on your phone with Google Home or the Nest app, there are a few steps to complete first: